1967 World Series: Aftermath

 The 1967 World Series was the first non-exhibition meeting between Major League Baseball teams from St. Louis and Boston since the departures of the Boston Braves and St. Louis Browns following (respectively) the 1952 and 1953 seasons ended regular season meetings between teams from those cities (Braves vs Cardinals, Browns vs Red Sox).
 It also marked the last time that a St. Louis-based team defeated a Boston-based team in the championship round of any professional sport until 2019 when the St. Louis Blues defeated the Boston Bruins in the 2019 Stanley Cup Final.

 This was the Cardinals' first World Series that was not played in Sportsman's Park, which had closed partway through the 1966 season.
 It was the first of six played in Busch Memorial Stadium, also known as Busch Stadium II, which opened in 1966 to replace Sportsman's Park (which had been renamed Busch Stadium in 1953).

 The Cardinals returned to the World Series the next year, where they blew a 3–1 series lead and lost to the Detroit Tigers in seven games after being nine outs away from repeating as champions in Game 5.
 The Cardinals would win their next championship in 1982 over the Milwaukee Brewers in seven games after being eleven outs away from elimination in Game 7.

-The Red Sox would return to the World Series in 1975, but they would lose to the Cincinnati Reds in seven games after being seven outs away from the championship in Game 7.
-They also returned to the World Series in 1986, but lost to the New York Mets, also in seven games after being a strike away from the championship twice in Game 6.
+The Red Sox would return to the World Series in 1975, but they lost to the Cincinnati Reds in seven games after being seven outs away from the championship in Game 7.
+They also returned to the World Series in 1986, but lost to the New York Mets, also in seven games after being a strike away from the championship twice in Game 6 and ten outs away from the championship in Game 7.

 The Red Sox and Cardinals would meet again in the 2004 World Series, where the Red Sox swept the Cardinals to break the Curse of the Bambino.
 The Red Sox bested them again in six games nine years later.